herzbube/libsgfcplusplus/doc/SgfNotes.md

 - When the library client specifies the argument `SgfcArgumentType::ExpandCompressedPointLists`, libsgfc++ automatially expands compressed point lists, and leaves already expanded point lists alone so they remain expanded.

 When libsgfc++ expands a compressed point list it normalizes the resulting expanded point list.
 When libsgfc++ compresses an expanded point list it does so in the most efficient way.
 This means that in roundtrip processing, when SGF content is first read and then written, it is impossible to preserve the original format in all cases.

+#### The "KI" and "KM" properties

+According to the SGFC readme document the "KI" property is a private property of the "Smart Game Board" application (SGB).
+The property name means "integer komi".

+libsgfc++ converts "KI" to the Go-specific "KM" property, dividing the original "KI" numeric value by 2 to obtain the new "KM" value. libsgfc++ performs this conversion in all cases, even if the game tree's game type is not Go.

+When libsgfc++ reads SGF content it treats the "KM" property as having a Real value when the game tree's game type is Go.
+For all other game types it treats the "KM" property being a custom property with an unknown property value type.

 ## Inheritable properties